glass-brick/Scene-Manager/README.md

 - If you used any `ease` parameters as a boolean, replace `true` for `0.5` and `false` for `1.0`
 - The `type` parameter no longer has any effect.
 Please use `"pattern": "fade"` if you want the simple fade transition.
 - As an extension of that, we have removed the `FadeTypes` enum.
 Please remove all references to it.
-- The Singleton Entity feature is currently broken.
-We will try to reimplement it but in the mean time it **WILL** be disabled.

 # API